Youth homelessness is completely solvable

 The Index is a tool and we hope you’ll find it useful

 We hope that you will explore the State Index site and make use of the resources and information provided.
 We would love to know what you think!
-Please feel invited to contact the authors with any suggestions, questions, or corrections you may have.
+Please feel free to contact the authors with any suggestions, questions, or corrections.

 Maps